Helsinki-NLP/murreviikko/README.md

 # Murreviikko / Dialect week
-# Dialectologically annotated and normalized dataset of dialectal Finnish tweets
+## Dialectologically annotated and normalized dataset of dialectal Finnish tweets

 Murreviikko (literally 'Dialect week') is a campaign founded in the University of Eastern Finland to promote the use of Finnish dialects in social media.
 It started in 2020 and takes place mid-October.

 The original data was collected from Twitter with the search word murreviikko ('dialect week') and hashtag #murreviikko separately for 2020, 2021 and 2022.
 The current dataset combines all the original collections.

 The original tweets are normalized to a phonetic standard, but word order is not altered, or grammar rules of standard Finnish followed otherwise.
-This means that for instance standard Finnish possessive suffixes (minun kirja-ni) are not added if they are not present in the original tweet (minun kirja).
+This means that for instance standard Finnish possessive suffixes (minun kirja-ni 'my book-my') are not added if they are not present in the original tweet (minun kirja).
 Likewise, dialect words are not corrected to the standard alternative, even if such words would exist (pruukata > pruukata instead of standard tavata).

-Some policies on special cases:
+Following the rules of the Twitter API, this repository only includes the tweet id's, dialect annotations and normalizations.
+The original tweets are available for scientific use by request, as granted by the European Union’s Digital Single Market directive (2019/790).

+### Normalization policies
 - Emojis and url's are substituted with tags [emoji] and [url] in normalized text.
-On the original and normalized side the user-tags are substituted with @user.
+On the original and normalized side the user-tags are substituted with @@.
 Hashtags are left as they are, or normalized if they contain dialectal features.
-- If there is a one-to-many correspondence, the separate words are connected with an underscore (tiäksää > tiedätkö_sinä)
 - Case governance follows the original tweet (me mennään > me mennään, hyö männööt > he menevät)
 - Possessive suffix is added if it appears in the original: mun kodissa > minun kodissa, yksinänj > yksinäni
 - Dialect words might be changed phonetically and morphologically to follow the standard (krämpkonttissi > krämppikonttisia) but not substituted with an alternative word (heikkojalkaisia).